 The rape scene is handled with quick cuts interwoven with Wolf Man Jack doing his thing on the air.
 It’s all very frenetic as the soundtrack “love train” is sung by Don Reed.

 The prevailing secret surrounding pathetic Jerry Griffith (John Sarno) is that he’s been emasculated by his domineering father and now can’t get it up, so he’s impotent sexually and in helping Sheri Moore (Yvonne D’Angers) while she’s being attacked by his violent friend.

-Jerry takes the blame for the rape, refuses to talk about it, there by implicating himself as an impotent sissy and allows the lynch mob and voyeurs to assert that Jerry would not have committed such an act if the The Seven Minutes hadn’t been available to him.
+Jerry takes the blame for the rape and refuses to talk about it, thereby implicating himself as an impotent sissy and allowing the lynch mob and voyeurs to assert that Jerry would not have committed such an act if The Seven Minutes hadn’t been available to him.
 Duncan is now convinced that a clean boy wouldn’t have done the crime if it weren’t for the availability of the dirty book.

 Russ Meyer had his own dealings with censorship so the subject is probably of very personal substance for him.
 He does a fantastic job of pointing out the duality of persuasions.
 And he builds the story really well here.
 Showing the belligerence by equal sides of the coin toward a moral center and a society ripping at the shreds of personal freedom to express, create and destroy.